Orthopedic Sports Medicine Treatment & Overview

-Sports medicine treatment involves treating sports injuries which occur when playing indoor or outdoor sports or while exercising.
+Sports medicine treatment involves treating sports injuries that occur when playing indoor or outdoor sports or while exercising.
 Sports injuries can result from accidents, inadequate training, improper use of protective devices, or insufficient stretching or warm-up exercises.
 The most common sports injuries are sprains and strains, fractures, and dislocations.

 - Rest: Avoid activities that may cause injury.